MrJoy/orderly_garden/README.md

     RakeTools.init!
     ```
 1. Create a file named `.rubocop.local.yml` with your own Rubocop rules / configuration.
-    * This will be merged with the saner defaults provided by `rake-tools` when running `rake lint:rubocop`.
+    * This will be merged with the saner defaults provided by `orderly_garden` when running `rake lint:rubocop`.
 1. Add `/.rubocop.yml` to your `.gitignore` file, as this will be auto-generated.

 ### Running The Tools